CurtainLorimer/lex-wu-website/src/content/work/curtain-lorimer/heres-a-minute.md

 In terms of music direction, I've gone for an Animal Crossing-esque vibe with the instrumentation of a small jazz band.
 I'm not trying to make meditation music, but I'm also not trying to go too wild with the music.
 It'll be out on Spotify (soon).

-Take a look at the album of music I've composed specifically as backdrop music for this podcast - it's a lot!
+Take a look at the EP of music I've composed specifically as backdrop music for this podcast soon - it'll be releasing by the end of January!